 Setters and Pointers

-The magnificent Pointer with its unique head is as legendary as the three conventional Setter breeds pictured here.
+The magnificent Pointer with its unique head is as legendary as the three conventional Setter breeds with the more modern Red and White Setter pictured here.
 Historically developed for fowling which is the capturing of wild birds for eating, the huntsmen or 'fowlers' worked with a net.
-The dogs mesmerized the birds by staring at them, then the fowlers threw a net over them, selecting the birds they wished to cook, and letting the small or young birds go free.
-Once the gun was invented these dogs worked with shooters instead of fowlers with nets.
-Despite their original use becoming almost redundant, most Setters and Pointers today retain the instinct for finding birds.
+These dogs mesmerized the birds by staring at them, then the fowlers threw a net over them, selecting the birds they wished to cook, and letting the small or young birds go free.
+Once the shotgun was invented in the early 1800's the the Setting Spaniel began working with shooters instead of fowlers with nets and the Setters and Pointers developed into the breeds we know today.
+Now, almost two centuries later, Setters and Pointers today still retain the instinct for finding birds.

 How the Pointer and Setters Worked